lwebert/WeatherDashboard_APIs-Servers/README.md

 ## Usage
 To run the application locally, use the following command in your terminal: `npm run start:dev`.

-You can also utilize the deployed application by clicking [here](https://challenge-09-weather-apis.onrender.com/).
+You can also utilize the deployed application hosted on Render: [https://challenge-09-weather-apis.onrender.com/](https://challenge-09-weather-apis.onrender.com/).
+Please contact [Lauren Webert](#questions) for help troubleshooting the deployed application, as the server may need to be re-started.

 ## Contributing
-This application was developed by Lauren Webert.
+The back-end code for this application, including implementation of the external Web API, was built by Lauren Webert.
+Front-end code was provided by the University of Denver boot camp.

 Here are some guidelines on ways to contribute:

 Report a bug fix.
 1. Create a new Issue in the GitHub repo.

 Make local changes to push up.
 1. Create a new branch (`git checkout -b <your-feature-branch-name>`)
 2. Make your changes locally
 3. Push the code back to the GitHub repo (`git push origin <your-feature-branch-name>`)